lgarzonc/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Part 0: Demystifying SaaS app creation
 ==============================

 **Goal:** Understand the steps needed to create, version, and deploy a SaaS app, including tracking the libraries it depends on so that your production and development environments are as similar as possible.

 **What you will do:** Create a simple "hello world" app using the Sinatra framework, version it properly, and deploy it to Heroku.

 Creating and versioning a simple SaaS app
 -----------------------------------------

 SaaS apps are developed on your computer (or cloud-based IDE) but *deployed to production* on a server that others can access.
 We try to minimize the differences between the development and production *environments*, to avoid difficult-to-diagnose problems in which something works one way on your development computer but a different way (or not at all) when that code is deployed to production.

 We have two mechanisms for keeping the development and production environments consistent.
 The first is *version control*, such as Git, for the app's code.
 But since almost all apps also rely on *libraries* written by others, such as *gems* in the case of Ruby, we need a way to keep track of which versions of which libraries our app has been tested with, so that the same ones are used in development and production.

-Happily, Ruby has a wonderful system for managing gem dependencies: a gem called **Bundler** looks for a file called `Gemfile` in the *app root directory* of each project.
+Happily, Ruby has a wonderful system for managing gem dependencies: a gem called **Bundler** looks for a file called `Gemfile` in the *app root directory* o f each project.
 The `Gemfile` contains a list of gems and versions your app depends on.
 Bundler verifies that those gems, and any others that they in turn depend on, are properly installed on your system and accessible to the app.

 Let's start with the following steps:

 * Create a new empty directory to hold your new app, and use `git init` in that directory to start versioning it with Git.

 * In that directory, create a new file called `Gemfile` (the capitalization is important) with the following contents.
-This file will be a permanent part of your app and will travel with your app anywhere it goes:
+This file will be a permanent part of your app
+* and will travel with your app anywhere it goes:

 ```rb
 source 'https://rubygems.org'